njhdunn/guppy_job_submitter/README.md

   --ppn PPN             processors per node to request for jobs (Default: 24) --pergb PERGB         CPU-hours to process 1 GB of files (default: 20, based
-                        on a 24 core Mesabi job ) --walltime WALLTIME   Target real walltime that each job should run.
-Jobs will request double this time as a buffer.
-(Default:
+                        on a 24 core Mesabi job ) --walltime WALLTIME   Target real walltime in hours that each job should run.
+Jobs will attempt to compose themselves to run in half this time.
+(Default: 96) --force_split         Force this script to split the calculation into nsets jobs.
+Ignores njobs flag (default: False)
-                        48)
 ```

 ## Installation